turkerozturk/morethanpomodoro/README.md

 ### Direct Download

+[!IMPORTANT]
+BUG FIX: You need to make pomodoro.timer.autoplay.is.enabled=0 in config.properties file.
+Open the software, create config.properties file from user interface, close the program, change the value from 1 to 0 in config file.
+Start the program.
+Then pomodoro timer will work correctly.

 Use it in an empty folder!
 Because it can overwrite some files with the same name, if they exist.

 The EXE file is not native.
 Java 1.8 is required too.